Covering More Bands with My 12-ft Whip

 Drive-on Portable Antenna Support

 [This is an updated description of the drive-on antenna support that I have been using for many years.
-This version originally appeared in the July 2016 edition of QRP Quarterly in the “Idea Exchange” column.
-You can still find the older article here.]
+This version originally appeared in the July 2016 edition of QRP Quarterly in the “Idea Exchange” column and most-recently in the October 2024 edition of Radio ZS, The Journal of the South African Radio League.
+You can still find the older article here.
+A revised, “step-by-step” version appeared in ARRL’s On the Air Magazine (May/June 2024 edition). ]

 Here’s a simple, inexpensive drive-on mast support that I have been using for more than ten years now.
 It’s been particularly handy for quick trips to the field, such as National Parks on the Air (NPOTA) activations.